-- Brain Injury Association of America has several training and certification options through its Academy of Certified Brain Injury Specialists. - National Technical Assistance Center on Blindness and Visual Impairment offers a free, online continuing education course that covers basic information about brain injury and vision loss. - Envision University has several online courses about brain injury and TBI. - Commission on Rehabilitation Counselor Certification e-University offers an online continuing education course about optimizing vocational outcomes for individuals with TBI through recreation and leisure. - Ohio Valley Center for Brain Injury Prevention and Rehabilitation has several online training modules about TBI. - ➤ Uniformed Services University has an online course covering the fundamentals of TBI. - ➤ Defense and Veterans Brain Injury Center offers numerous free, archived webinars on various topics related to TBI. - Working with People with Traumatic Brain Injury is a website that provides self-study modules about TBI. - ➤ Michigan Traumatic Brain Injury Online Training offers four training courses that describe the causes, symptoms, and treatment of TBI.
+- Brain Injury Association of America has several training and certification options through its Academy of Certified Brain Injury Specialists. - National Technical Assistance Center on Blindness and Visual Impairment offers a free, online continuing education course that covers basic information about brain injury and vision loss. - Envision University has several online courses about brain injury and TBI. - Commission on Rehabilitation Counselor Certification e-University offers an online continuing education course about optimizing vocational outcomes for individuals with TBI through recreation and leisure. - Ohio Valley Center for Brain Injury Prevention and Rehabilitation has several online training modules about TBI. - Working with People with Traumatic Brain Injury is a website that provides self-study modules about TBI. - ➤ Michigan Traumatic Brain Injury Online Training offers four training courses that describe the causes, symptoms, and treatment of TBI.

-Last updated: October 2019
+Last updated: May 2022